-I have studied with many renowned teachers such as Ana Forrest, Sharon Gannon and David Life, Lino Miele and Petri Räisinen.
+I have taken numerous immersion workshops, and studied with many renowned teachers such as Ana Forrest, Sharon Gannon & David Life, Lino Miele, Doug Keller and Eddie Stern.

 I have also stayed at ashrams for long periods of time.
 And spent significant time on silent Vipassana retreat.
 I have dabbled in Ayurveda and Thai massage.
 I am a reiki master.
 Since 2012 I have led nearly thirty yoga retreats in Italy, Germany, France, Spain and Sweden.
 And I have also taught in South Africa and India.

 For me, the effects that yoga has on our mental and spiritual well-being are way more interesting than the physical ones.
 Of course it’s great to become stronger and more supple, and to be able to heal chronic pains and aches.
 And exploring the body is a lot of fun!
 But ultimately, THIS path, this practice is about diminishing suffering for all.
 It's about removing the veil of ignorance and seeing, for real, how everything and everyone are intricately connected.
 This practice is about improving the overall quality of your life, and of the lives you come in contact with.
 It's not about getting a 'hot body' as defined by late capitalism beauty standards, nor is it about mastering fancy asanas.
 Of course, profound change doesn’t happen overnight.
 It takes time.
 It takes dedication.
 I've never believed in shortcuts.

 As far as my classes go, expect an experience, a highly curated event.
 As music is one of the most powerful and mystical forms of art, and a life-long passion of mine, I take pride in crafting interesting soundtracks, although every now and then I may choose silence as the backdrop for a class.
 Expect a challenging yet non-competitive vibe, lots of hands-on assists and a framework for BEING.
 HERE.
 NOW.
 Experience yin and yang.
 Darkness and light.